 Directly means without changing a PPI table into an NPPI table or the other way around.

-The easiest way of merge joining an NPPI table against a PPI table seems by joining the NPPI table against each PPI table partition.
-This approach would be a reasonable solution because the NPPI table, and each partition of the PPI table, are sorted by rowhash allowing to execute a binary search within the data blocks of each partition.
+The easiest way to merge joining an NPPI table against a PPI table seems to be by joining the NPPI table against each PPI table partition.
+This approach would be a reasonable solution because the NPPI table and each partition of the PPI table is sorted by rowhash, allowing them to execute a binary search within each partition's data blocks.

 The AMP reads the first data block from the NPPI table and one data block per partition from the PPI table.
 The rows are joined (binary search), and the algorithm moves down both tables by reading data block after data block from both tables.

-The data block of the NPPI tables stays in FSG cache as long as data blocks from any partition of the PPI tables can be matched.
-If no more rows can be matched, the next data block of the NPPI tables is moved into the FSG cache and above described process is repeated, until the last data blocks of each table and partition are reached.
+The data block of the NPPI tables stays in the FSG cache as long as data blocks from any partition of the PPI tables can be matched.
+If no more rows can be matched, the following data block of the NPPI tables is moved into the FSG cache, and the above-described process is repeated until the last data blocks of each table and partition are reached.

-This process requires each data block of each table to be touched exactly once (similar to a traditional merge join).
+This process requires each table's data block to be touched exactly once (similar to a traditional merge join).

-This process could theoretically result in a similar join performance, as we can reach with a traditional merge join, but there is one restriction degrading performance: The available FSG cache memory.
+This process could theoretically result in a similar join performance as we can achieve with a traditional merge join.
+Still, one restriction degrades performance: The available FSG cache memory.

-If the FSG cache is not big enough to hold at least one data block from each PPI table partition, the optimizer has to split the join process into so-called windows.
+If the FSG cache is not enough to hold at least one data block from each PPI table partition, the optimizer must split the join process into so-called windows.

-Assume for example, that the PPI tables consist of 4 partitions, but there is only space in FSG cache for the first data block of 2 partitions.
+Assume, for example, that the PPI tables consist of 4 partitions, but there is only space in the FSG cache for the first data block of 2 partitions.
 In this case, the process would define two windows, each one consisting of 2 partitions: